Hubtler/Advent-of-Code-2025/README.md

 | Day 11 | ✩        | ⭐        |
 | Day 12 | ✩        | ⭐        |

+Up-to-date global completion statistics for Advent of Code 2025 can be found at [https://adventofcode.com/2025/stats](https://adventofcode.com/2025/stats).

 ## Overview

 - **Language:** Python